SovereignCloudStack/central-api/README.md

 e.g. Terraform (or OpenTofu)
 with a number of specialized providers to bring all their interdependent resources into a single place keeping track of relationships between resources across multiple API's.
-Caveat: Terraform/OpenTofu/... get's admin access, while RBAC for human access is still inconsistent.
+Caveat: Terraform/OpenTofu/... gets admin access, while RBAC for human access is still inconsistent.
 Organizations with a lot of time/money to spend probably are able/willing to build/buy themselves out of this situation, but that is not a solution for everyone.